FloeDesignTechnologies/terminus-pushcode/README.md

 using Composer without commiting the vendor directory).
 This command can then be used after a complete build to push its result to a Pantheon environment.

+Note: The command should be updated to not require the current working direcotry to be a Git repository, see https://github.com/FloeDesignTechnologies/terminus-pushcode/issues/3

 ## Installation

 Install as a Terminus plugin (see https://pantheon.io/docs/terminus/plugins/).